use-ink/ink/README.md

 cargo install --git https://github.com/paritytech/ink cargo-contract --force
 ```

-Use the `--force` option to ensure you are updated to the most recent `cargo-contract` version.
+Use the `--force` to ensure you are updated to the most recent `cargo-contract` version.

 ### Build example contract and generate the contracts metadata